pgpkeys-eu/hockeypuck/contrib/docker-compose/standalone/README.md

 0. (Optional) Register a DNS name for your server's public IP address.
 1. Configure your ingress firewall to allow ports: 80, 443, 11370, 11371
-2. Create a `site.profile` by running `./mksite.bash`.
+2. Create a `.env` file by running `./mksite.bash`.
-3. Customize the settings in `site.profile` to your liking.
+3. Customize the settings in `.env` to your liking.
    (Optional) If you're using DNS & TLS, make sure FQDN and EMAIL are correct;
    they're used for Let's Encrypt.
 4. Generate hockeypuck and nginx configuration from your site settings with